Walter Spratt: Early career

 Born in Birmingham, Spratt began his career at Midland League club Rotherham Town in 1910, joining from local club Meadow Hall.
-A year later, he signed for Southern League First Division club Brentford and made more than 100 appearances for the club before departing Griffin Park in early 1915.
+A year later, he transferred to Southern League First Division club Brentford and made more than 100 appearances for the club before departing Griffin Park in early 1915.

 Manchester United

 In February 1915, Spratt joined Football League First Division club Manchester United.
 He initially joined on a one-month trial after being released by Brentford (along with all their other professional players).
 Despite this, Brentford demanded Manchester United pay a fee to sign Spratt; United initially refused, but an Inter-League Board inquiry later ruled that they pay a fee of £175.
-He made his Football League debut on 6 February, playing at right-back in a 1–0 defeat to Sunderland.
+Spratt made his Football League debut on 6 February, playing at right-back in a 1–0 defeat to Sunderland.
 He made a total of 12 appearances during the 1914–15 season.

-Due to the ongoing First World War, Spratt did not make another competitive appearance for the Red Devils again until the 1919–20 season.
-During the war, he played for Manchester United in the wartime leagues, as well as making guest appearances for Clapton Orient.
+Due to the onset of the First World War, Spratt did not make any further competitive appearance for the Red Devils until the 1919–20 season.
+During the war, he played for Manchester United in the wartime leagues, as well as a guest for Chelsea and Clapton Orient.
 He was injured while playing for Clapton Orient and was not discharged from hospital until September 1919.
 He made his comeback from injury in a Manchester United reserve team game in January 1920, before making final appearance for the club a month later in a 1–0 defeat at home to Arsenal on 28 February.

 Return to Brentford

-Spratt returned to Brentford in May 1920, for the club's first season in the Third Division South.
-He made just four appearances, with his final game coming in a 2–0 defeat to West London rivals Queens Park Rangers on Christmas Day 1920.
-Spratt departed Brentford at the end of the 1920–21 season, having made 123 appearances and scored one goal during his two spells with Brentford.
+Spratt returned to Brentford in May 1920, for the club's maiden Football League season.
+He made just four Third Division appearances, with his final game coming in a 2–0 defeat to West London rivals Queens Park Rangers on Christmas Day 1920.
+Spratt departed Brentford at the end of the 1920–21 season and made 123 appearances (scoring one goal) during his two spells with Brentford.

 Sittingbourne

-At the end of the 1920–21 season, Spratt moved to non-League club Sittingbourne and moved back to Yorkshire in 1922 to end his career with Elsecar Main.
+At the end of the 1920–21 season, Spratt moved to non-League club Sittingbourne and in 1922 he moved back to Yorkshire to end his career with Elsecar Main.